 - Central Virginia Community College, a two-year institution established as a member of the Virginia Community College System, provides State-supported educational facilities beyond the high school level for the cities of Lynchburg and Bedford and the counties of Amherst, Appomattox, Bedford, and Campbell.
 The curricula and programs of the College serve more than 228,000 people within this geographical jurisdiction.

-- The teacher population of 142 teachers has grown by 16% over five years.
+- The teacher population of 133 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 8,632 students | 44.30 Mi3093 Colonial Ave

 - 1,337 students | 46.30 Mi1813 E Main St